Shreyashi04/Movie-Analysis-and-Recommendation/README.md

-# 🎬 Netflix Movie Data Analysis & Recommendation System
+# 🎬 Netflix Movie Data Analysis

-This project analyzes the **Netflix dataset** and builds a **content-based recommendation system** using **Natural Language Processing (NLP)** — implemented entirely in a **Google Colab notebook**.

-It provides insights into Netflix’s catalog and recommends movies similar to a given title using **TF-IDF vectorization** and **cosine similarity**.
+This project performs an exploratory data analysis (EDA) on the Netflix dataset using a Google Colab notebook.
+It focuses exclusively on understanding patterns, trends, and insights from Netflix’s catalog.
 ---

 ## 📌 Description

-The notebook explores Netflix’s catalog to uncover trends such as most common genres, year-wise growth, and global distribution of content.
-It then applies **TF-IDF** on descriptions, genres, and cast information to generate vector representations and uses **cosine similarity** to recommend similar movies.

-This project demonstrates how **NLP techniques** can be applied to real-world datasets in the entertainment industry for recommendation systems.

----
+This notebook performs an in-depth exploratory data analysis of the Netflix dataset to understand the structure, trends, and patterns within the platform’s global catalog.
+The analysis uses data cleaning, aggregation, and visualizations to uncover meaningful insights about how Netflix content varies across genres, countries, ratings, and time.

 ## ✨ Features

 - Exploratory Data Analysis (EDA) of Netflix dataset
 - Visualizations: Genre trends, year-wise content growth, country distribution
-- TF-IDF preprocessing on movie descriptions
-- Cosine similarity for recommendations
-- Enter a movie → get top 10 similar movies

 ---

 ## 🛠 Tech Stack

 - **Google Colab** (Python 3.x)
-- **Libraries:** pandas, numpy, scikit-learn, matplotlib, seaborn, nltk
+- **Libraries:** pandas, numpy, scikit-learn, matplotlib, seaborn

 ---